cottoncammy/disquark/README.md

 }
 ```

-**It's strongly recommended to use DisQuark along with our [Quarkiverse extension](https://github.com/quarkiverse/quarkus-disquark) which minimizes the boilerplate needed to listen and respond to interactions.**
+**It's strongly recommended to use DisQuark with our [Quarkiverse extension](https://github.com/quarkiverse/quarkus-disquark) which minimizes the boilerplate needed to listen and respond to interactions.**

 ## Client Configuration